christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 <header>
 So there is this thing called Laravel.
-You may have heard of it already, but you’re not sure what it is actually about?
+You may have heard of it already, but you're not sure what it is actually about?
 Or you do, but want to know more about it and its great new features in version 5?
 Great, this post is especially for you!
 Laravel is at the same time one of the youngest and most popular PHP frameworks out there.
 So how does this work together?
 Let us take